44-16 is a Tough Nut to Crack

 Filter #5 is fully attenuated by Nyquist – the stopband (-110 dB) is 22,050 Hz.
 And it has no phase distortion.
 But the passband only goes up to 18,390 Hz, so it begins to attenuate below 20 kHz.

 Neither of these filters is perfect, each is a compromise.
 Why is that?
-The problem is, the CD standard of 44.1 kHz sampling is so low, it forces a filter transition band that is very narrow (20,000 to 22,050; only 0.03 octaves, less than 1 musical half-step).
+The problem is, the CD standard of 44.1 kHz sampling is so low, it forces a filter transition band that is very narrow (20,000 to 22,050; only 0.14 octaves).
 Even with modern hardware, it’s hard to implement digital filters that are correct from an engineering perspective and run in real-time, with these constraints.
 Something’s got to give: frequency response, phase response, or Nyquist attenuation.

 Note that at 48 kHz, the WM8741’s filter is perfect.
 Fully attenuated at Nyquist, with no attenuation or phase shift below 20 kHz.
 So while 44.1 kHz may not be quite sufficient for implementing perfect real-time filters, it’s almost sufficient.
 It only takes just a little more “room” to make it perfect.
 By “room” I mean a wider filter transition band.